synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/Edge.md

 #### Remarks

-Edge Labels are computed by the system and should not be set manually.
+MeasuredLabels are computed by the system and should not be set manually.
-The labels of the edge.
+The labels of the edge with computed position and size.

 ***